axvr/axvr.io/projects/ascribe/index.md

 the `.gitattributes` file already found in many software projects.

-While EditorConfig does mostly achieve the same goal, it is solely focused on editors, thus it doesn't (_easily_) allow anyone to add additional options for other types of development tools.
+While EditorConfig does mostly achieve the same goal, it is solely focused on editors, therefore it doesn't (_easily_) allow anyone to add additional options for other types of development tools.

 Ascribe is designed to allow software developers to keep all information about